openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/launching-login-node-azure.md

     ![](img/azure_createvm_networking.png)

     1. Set *Virtual Network* or create a new one by pressing "Create new" and setting a name. **Remember what this is for if you create compute nodes.**
-    1. Set *Subnet* to one of the options in the dropdown menu, if it isn't already set. **Remember what this is for if you create compute nodes.**
+    1. Set *Subnet* to one of the options in the drop-down menu, if it isn't already set. **Remember what this is for if you create compute nodes.**
     1. Set *Public IP* to an existing public IP or create a new one by pressing "Create new" and setting a name.
     1. Set *NIC network security group* to "Advanced", and press "Create new" to create a new security group.
         ![](img/azure_createvm_networking_newsg.png)